Mary Lily Kenan Flagler Bingham: Death

 Mary Lily Kenan Bingham's death also sparked scandal and controversy.
 Mary Lily died after a short illness, and, according to the Wilmington Morning Star, “…the news of her death produced a profound shock in the family and among many friends in the city and in other cities of the State…” Mary Lily was buried on July 31, 1917, after a service in the residence of Mary Lily's sister Sarah.
 The shock of Mary Lily's death seems to have quickly turned to suspicion about how she died.
 Headlines spoke of a “tragic mystery,” “foul play” and “murder” and seemed to imply that Mary Lily's husband may have had something to do with her death.
 Before they married, Judge Bingham waived his rights to the Flagler fortune and most of the estate was left to Mary Lily's birth family members.
 Judge Bingham did receive $5 million, and some of the concerns about him seem to have stemmed from this inheritance, which was a late addition to Mary Lily's will.

 Rather than remaining at rest in Oakdale Cemetery, Mary Lily Kenan Flagler Bingham's body was exhumed in September 1917, with armed guards stationed around the gravesite as her body was dug up in the night.
 The autopsy was requested by Graham Kenan, Mary Lily's sister Sarah's husband, not Robert Bingham.
 Despite these irregularities and mysterious circumstances, no charges were ever levied against anyone in the matter of Mrs. Bingham's death.
 Bingham went on to be an ambassador to England in the 1930s, and parlayed Mary Lily's money into a newspaper empire.
 The results of the autopsy were never released.
 Rumors of syphilis, drug use, alcoholism, and murder have swirled around the life of Mary Lily Kenan Flagler Bingham ever since.

 The estate left was vast – “…estimated to be worth all the way from $65,000,000 to $130,000,000.”

 Legacy

-Mary Lily's marriage to Henry Flagler helped make her entire family extremely wealthy.
-William R. Kenan Jr. and her sisters Jessie Kenan Wise and Sarah Graham Kenan and niece Louise Wise, were all recipients of her will's largess.
-So was the University of North Carolina at Chapel Hill.
-While Mary Lily Kenan attended Peace College at a time when women were not admitted to the University of North Carolina, one of her greatest legacies is the Kenan Professorship Fund, considered to be a milestone endowment in the university's history, consisting of $75,000 per annum in memory of her father and two uncles, who were university alumni.
-Mary Lily's legacy of giving to UNC was enhanced by the actions of her brother William and her sister Sarah, who both donated generously to UNC after they inherited millions from their sister.
+Mary Lily Kenan's marriage to Henry Flagler significantly increased the wealth and prominence of the Kenan family.
+Beneficiaries of her estate included her brother William R. Kenan Jr., her sisters Jessie Kenan Wise and Sarah Graham Kenan, her niece Louise Wise, and the University of North Carolina at Chapel Hill.
+One of her best-known contributions to the university was the establishment of the Kenan Professorship Fund, created in memory of her father and two uncles, all alumni of the university.
+Following Mary Lily Kenan's death, further donations to the university were later made by members of the Kenan family, including William R. Kenan Jr. and Sarah Graham Kenan.